 For safety reasons, all roofs, overhangs and locked porches are off-limits to students.

 Unapproved or Improper Room Change

 The student agrees to comply with all policies and procedures associated with reassignments and room changes, as outlined in the Housing Contract.
 Approved reassignments will occur during designated periods each semester.
 A student transferring to another room or building must be approved in advance by the Department of Housing and Residence Life.
 Any unapproved or improper room changes will result in a fee.

 Windows and Screens

 Windows fitted for screens are required to have the screen(s) secured in place and in proper positions at all times.
 It is the resident’s responsibility to timely submit a work order if their screen falls out or is no longer properly secured.
 Safety stops, if applicable, on windows must remain intact at all times.
 It is the resident’s responsibility to timely submit a work order if the window stop is not properly in place and secured.

 Hanging, dropping or throwing anything out of an open window, including using the window for entry, exit or sitting, is not permitted.
 Where applicable, safety bars fitted on windows must remain latched at all times and should be opened only in the event of an actual emergency.

-Students can submit a FM Systems work order for Facilities Services AC/heating units, clogged sinks and toilets, door hardware, and many other issues by calling (314) 977-2955 or by clicking the following link: https://www.slu.edu/facilities/about/departments/facilities-management.php.
+Students can submit a FM Systems Work Order online for Facilities Services AC/heating units, clogged sinks and toilets, door hardware, and many other issues or by calling (314) 977-2955.
 For emergency maintenance, contact the Department of Public Safety at (314) 977-3000.